Early Years foundation stage

 - Understanding the World

 All areas of learning are connected together.
 The characteristics of effective teaching and learning weave through them all.
-That’s because children in the Early Years are becoming more powerful learners and thinkers.
-These characteristics develop as they learn to do new things, acquire new skills, develop socially and emotionally, and become better communicators.
+That is because children in the Early Years are becoming more powerful learners and thinkers.
+These characteristics develop as they learn to do new things, acquire new skills, develop socially and emotionally and become better communicators.

-At Harvey Road School, we plan learning experiences considering both the children's individual needs and achievements as well as a range of learning experiences that will assist them to make progress.
+At Harvey Road School, we plan learning experiences that consider the children's individual needs and achievements and which will assist them to make progress.
 Well planned play is a key way in which children learn with enjoyment and challenge during the Foundation Stage.
 Children deepen their understanding by playing, talking, observing, planning, questioning, experimenting, testing, repeating, reflecting and responding to adults and to each other.

 Our learning environment is made up of areas which reflect all areas of the curriculum.
 Children will make their own choices, encouraging each other to play and explore.
 They will be active learners and will create and think critically.